-Age discrimination is quickly becoming a hot topic that many are talking about: but do they know what they’re discussing?
-Although it feels like it should be obvious by its title, age discrimination is more than simply telling someone they’re far too young or old to do what they want to do.
+Age discrimination is quickly becoming a hot topic that many are discussing: but do they know what they’re discussing?
+Although it feels like it should be obvious by its title, age discrimination is more than simply telling someone they’re far too young or old to do what they want.

-These are the top ways to recognize age discrimination and why it’s important to keep an eye out for it.
+These are the top ways to recognize age discrimination and why it’s important to watch for it.

 What Is Age Discrimination?

-Age discrimination is unfortunately very common.
+Age discrimination is, unfortunately, very common.
 Any discrimination places a person’s age before any other factors when considering them for anything from hiring to firing.
 Although we’re all multifaceted and deserve recognition for what we’re capable of doing: some companies fall short and end up in hot water.
-If you want to avoid a lawsuit and an economic consulting firm, pay attention to the following.
+To avoid a lawsuit and an economic consulting firm, pay attention to the following.

 1. In Hiring:

-There’s a cliche that companies want to hire young graduates that already have a ton of training.
+There’s a cliche that companies want to hire young graduates with a ton of training.
 Most of the reason behind this is that they want the ability to train someone from scratch so that they’re not basing their actions on another company’s needs.
-Another is that most younger applicants who are fresh from college or high school are willing to accept a lower wage and are more susceptible to being taken advantage of in hours or workload.
+Most younger applicants fresh from college or high school are willing to accept a lower wage and are more susceptible to being taken advantage of in hours or workload.

 2. In Promotions: